-The proposed development would bring additional density to the area with \pm 322 new residential units of various typologies.
+The proposed development would bring additional density to the area with $\pm$ 289 new residential units of various typologies.
 This would likely promote new commercial activity to the area with new residents and attract locals and tourists alike.
-This development will provide four storeys of underground vehicular parking at a ratio of 0.57 spaces per unit and 0.1 spaces for visitors for a total of \pm 216 parking spaces.
+This development will provide four storeys of underground vehicular parking at a ratio of 0.62 spaces per unit and 0.1 spaces for visitors for a total of $\pm$ 207 parking spaces.

-Figure 12.0 - View of proposed tower and podium looking West along Gilmour Street.
-A prominent crown at the top of the building continues the architectural language through the entirety of the building, drawing the eye upwards (Figure 13.0).
+Figure 12.0 - View of proposed tower looking South-West.

+A prominent crown at the top of the building continues the architectural language through the entirety of the building, drawing the eye upwards and elongating the tower (Figure 13.0).
 Additionally, this continual element encapsulates the mechanical space.
 This crown also provides access to a rooftop patio amenity space for residents.